syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-floatlabel.md

 ## Add mandatory indicator using placeholder

+You can achieve this by applying the mandatory indicator `*`​​ to the content style in the CSS level

 Use the following code to add the mandatory indicator * to the float label element.

 {% highlight cshtml %}